Curriculum and Instruction (M.Ed.)

 Master of Education.
 Major in Curriculum and Instruction.

-Students completing a master’s degree in curriculum and instruction must satisfy a minimum of 30 credit hours.
-Programs of study are customized for each student, and usually include the following EDCI core courses1 (15 credit hours), and must include the required variable credit non-thesis master’s research project:
+Students completing a Master of Education in Curriculum and Instruction must satisfy a minimum of 30 credit hours.
+Programs of study are customized for each student and usually include the following EDCI core courses1 (15 credit hours), and must include the required variable credit non-thesis master’s research project:

 Code | Title | Hours |